The Missing Cross to Purity

 that they may glorify your Father on your behalf.

-And now, friends, if there be any oppression, exaction, or defrauding
+And now, friends, if there is any oppression, exaction, or defrauding

-by making a prize, through the freedom which God has given you,
+by making a prize, through the freedom that God has given you,

 the world will see such, and say, the Quakers are not as they were;